JorelAli/CommandAPI/docssrc/src/argument_entities.md

 </div>

-And there we have it:
+And there we have it!
+One thing to note is that entity selectors are still a valid input, they are just not included in the suggestions.
 ![WarpCommand](./images/entityselectorplayerexample.gif)

 </div>